chiahsien/CHTCollectionViewWaterfallLayout/README.md

 [![Version](https://cocoapod-badges.herokuapp.com/v/CHTCollectionViewWaterfallLayout/badge.png)](http://cocoadocs.org/docsets/CHTCollectionViewWaterfallLayout)
 [![Platform](https://cocoapod-badges.herokuapp.com/p/CHTCollectionViewWaterfallLayout/badge.png)](http://cocoadocs.org/docsets/CHTCollectionViewWaterfallLayout)

-iOS 6 introduced a new feature called [UICollectionView]. **CHTCollectionViewWaterfallLayout** is a subclass of [UICollectionViewLayout].
+iOS 6 introduced a new feature called [UICollectionView]. **CHTCollectionViewWaterfallLayout** is a subclass of [UICollectionViewLayout], and it trys to imitate [UICollectionViewFlowLayout]'s usage as much as possible.

 This layout is inspired by [Pinterest].
 It also is compatible with [PSTCollectionView].

 Screen Shots